Sufi-Al-Hussaini/Sufi-Al-Hussaini.github.io/about.md

 ***

 ### Areas of work
+I'm mostly into design & development of software solutions for IoT - ranging from system software for fail-safe high availability cloud servers, to firmware & middleware development for embedded systems, to web and mobile application development.

 I've worked extensively with lightweight messaging protocols and frameworks for IoT like [MQTT](mqtt.org/) and [KAA Project](www.kaaproject.org/), POSIX network and system programming, SDK development (in C & C++) and bindings in multiple languages (like Python and Swift), and third party SDK integrations.

 I've also done a fair bit of firmware & middleware development for embedded systems (ARM, AVR, etc.), mobile application development (for iOS) and web development (using Laravel & Django frameworks).